mounirrouissi/image-paint/README.md

 - **Email Login/Signup**: Users can also register and sign in using their email addresses.
 - **User Feedback**: Collect and manage user feedback.
 - **Stripe Payment Integration**: Process payments with Stripe for a seamless checkout experience.
+- **Load ONNX Models: Utilize ONNX.js to load and run your models within the React application.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.